Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 <a name ="vpc"></a>
 # Virtual Private Cloud(VPC)
-- Virtual data centre in the cloud
+- Virtual data centre in the cloud, similar to having your own data center, and **logically isolated from other VPCs on AWS**
-- A logically isolated section of AWS cloud where you can launch AWS resources in a virtual network you define
+- You can launch AWS resources in a virtual network you define
 - You have complete control over your virtual networking environment, including selection of your own IP address range, creation of subnets, network access control lists, configuring route tables, and network gateways
+- **1 VPC in 1 region, or to simply put a vpc is always region specific**
-- 1 subnet = 1 AZ
+- **1 subnet = 1 AZ, or simply put a subnet cannot span multiple AZs**
-- 1 VPC in 1 region
+- A VPC can span multiple subnets
 - AWS client has full control over resources and virtual compute instances
-- Is similar to having your own data center
-- Logically isolated from other VPCs on AWS
 - You can have 1 or more IP addresses subnets in a VPC
 - Security groups are stateful, network access control lists are stateless, i.e. with nacls we will need to open both inbound and outbound ports for eg for port 80, but not with security groups